danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

-By calling the more specific functions in `SheetContext`, the `PresentationContext` state is properly updated.
+By calling the sheet-specific functions in `SheetContext`, the context state is properly updated.

-## SheetProvider
+## Sheet provider

-As we saw earlier, `SheetContext` can present a `Sheet` and a `SheetProvider`. `Sheet` is just a view, while `SheetProvider` is a protocol for anything that can provide a sheet view:
+As we saw earlier, `SheetContext` can present `Sheet` views and `SheetProvider`s. `Sheet` is just a view, while `SheetProvider` is a protocol for anything that can provide sheet views:

 ```swift
 public protocol SheetProvider {